swethaedaguttu/Task-Management-system-App/README.md

 ### API Base URL

 The Flutter app picks a default base URL automatically:

 - **Android emulator**: `http://10.0.2.2:8000` (host machine loopback)
 - **Other platforms (incl. iOS simulator / desktop / web dev)**: `http://localhost:8000`

 Override anytime:

 - `flutter run --dart-define=API_BASE_URL=http://YOUR_LAN_IP:8000` (common for a **physical Android device**)

 ### SQLite migration note

-If you created `tasks.db` before `ON DELETE SET NULL` was added, delete `backend/tasks.db` once and restart the API so the schema is recreated cleanly.
+- If you created `tasks.db` before `ON DELETE SET NULL` was added, delete `backend/tasks.db` once and restart the API so the schema is recreated cleanly.
+- The API adds new columns over time (`priority`, recurring fields, `position`) via startup migrations; if anything looks inconsistent, deleting `tasks.db` once and restarting the API is the fallback.

 ### Troubleshooting (Android emulator)